 Each Fund may invest in CEFs that invest in high yield securities and unrated securities of similar credit quality (commonly known as "junk bonds").
 High yield securities generally pay higher yields (greater income) than investment in higher quality securities; however, high yield securities may be subject to greater levels of interest rate, credit and liquidity risk than funds that do not invest in such securities, and are considered predominantly speculative with respect to an issuer's continuing ability to make principal and interest payments.
 Successful investment in high yield securities and unrated securities of similar quality involves greater investment risk and is highly dependent on the applicable investment adviser's credit analysis.
-The value of these securities of time or during periods of general economic difficulty.
+The value of these securities often fluctuates in response to company, political or economic developments and declines significantly over short periods of time or during periods of general economic difficulty.
 An economic downturn or period of rising interest rates could adversely affect the market for these securities and reduce the ability to sell these securities (liquidity risk).
 These securities can also be thinly traded or have restrictions on resale, making them difficult to sell at an acceptable price.
 Because objective pricing data may be less available, judgment may play a greater role in the valuation process.
 If the issuer of a security is in default with respect to interest or principal payments, the investing CEF may lose its entire investment.